itmo-infocom/UNIX-Linux-online-course/texts/week03/010_input_output_redirect.md

 ```
 The first program receives data from the file by redirecting stdin, sends the result of the work to the pipeline through stdout and after a long way through the chain of filters in the end the last command sends the results to stdout which is redirected to the result file.

 Interestingly, some I/O redirection is supported in MS OSes, but with some unexpected specifics.
-See details in ["Under the Hood" -- Text handling in Windows](../under_the_hood/04_text_in_Windows.md)
+See details in ["Under the Hood" -- Text handling in Windows](../under_the_hood/04_text_in_Windows.md) lecture.